-EA1131 A Randomized Phase III Post-Operative Trial of Platinum Based Chemotherapy versus Capecitabine in Patients with Residual Triple-Negative Basal-Like Breast Cancer following Neoadjuvant Chemotherapy
+EA1131 A Randomized Phase III Post-Operative Trial of Platinum Based Chemotherapy versus Capecitabine in Patients with Residual Triple-Negative Breast Cancer following Neoadjuvant Chemotherapy

 Johns Hopkins Kimmel Cancer Center in Baltimore